gitkraken/vscode-gitlens/README.md

   - Adds a `details` hover annotation to the line's annotation, which provides more commit details ([optional](#file-blame-annotation-settings), on by default)
   - Adds a `heatmap` (age) indicator to the gutter annotations (on right edge by [default](#file-blame-annotation-settings)), which provides an easy, at-a-glance way to tell the age of a line ([optional](#file-blame-annotation-settings), on by default)
     - Indicator ranges from bright yellow (newer) to dark brown (older)
+  - Press `Escape` to quickly toggle the annotations off

 - Adds [customizable](#status-bar-settings) **blame information** about the current line to the **status bar**  ([optional](#status-bar-settings), on by default)